 You can also work with more than one group at a time.
-Select the groups you want to work with, and click [Work with union] to select every client in every selected group.
+Select the groups you want to work with, and click Work with union to select every client in every selected group.

 Alternatively, you can work on intersections of groups.
-Select two or more groups, and click [Work with intersection] to select only those clients that exist in all the selected groups.
-For example, you might have one group for all Salt clients, and another group for all SLES clients.
-The intersection of these groups would be all Salt SLES clients.
+Select two or more groups, and click Work with intersection to select only those clients that exist in all the selected groups.
+For example, you might have one group for all clients with web server software, and another group for all SLES clients.
+The intersection of these groups would be all SLES clients with web server software.

-7.10.
+7.9.
 System Types